pqrs/rssnotifier/README.md

 ## Usage

+Let's see it with an example.
 Create a file *rssnotifier.php* in the root diretory and let's start with the RSS feed URL you want to check:

 ``` php
 define( "TIMEZONE", "Europe/Madrid"                                         ); // Your timezone